The Garden Grazer

 Ingredients for Broccoli Quinoa Casserole

-For this recipe, you will combine in a baking dish then bake in the oven:
+For this recipe, you'll combine in a casserole dish then bake in the oven:

 • White quinoa: Quinoa is a good source of protein, fiber, and many other nutrients.
-It is also a complete protein which means it contains all nine essential amino acids.
-It works great in this casserole as a rice substitute.
+It's also a whole grain and complete protein which means it contains all nine essential amino acids.
+It works great in this casserole as a rice substitute!

 • Yellow onion: Or you can use white onion or sweet onion instead.